Hosted or Server EHR – Which is Best?

 - Hosted SaaS EMR – For MDS, this means that your Greenway installation is hosted by MDS Medical, in our data centers, on MDS servers.
-Backups are performed constantly by MDS, and physical security is ensured by a multi-layered access protocol.
+Redundant data center and remote backups are performed constantly by MDS, and physical security is ensured by a multi-layered access protocol.

-Why should we choose a software system that can be used as a hosted or server-based EMR?
+Why should we choose an EHR that can be used as a hosted or server-based system?

 Additionally, if your practice grows and speed of data access is a chief consideration, you may elect to move to a client/server model.
 Alternatively, if you begin as a client/server installation but no longer wish to maintain hardware or backups on site, you can move from a client/server system to a web-hosted system if you’re using Greenway PrimeSUITE.